 The world’s biggest fast food empire has changed a lot since its inception in San Bernardino, California in 1940.
-By the 1980s, McDonald’s boasted hundreds of locations across the globe and had become renowned for its tasty, affordable and convenient burgers, fries and shakes.
-From zany mascots and store openings to iconic menu launches, take a trip down memory lane and discover what it was really like to dine at McDonald’s during the 1980s, thanks to these incredible vintage images.
+By the 1980s, McDonald’s had opened hundreds of locations across the globe, becoming renowned for its tasty, affordable and convenient burgers, fries and shakes.
+From zany mascots to iconic menu launches, take a trip down memory lane and discover what it was really like to dine at McDonald’s during the 1980s, thanks to these incredible vintage images.

 Click or scroll through our gallery for a taste of what McDonald’s looked like in the 1980s.